 While a folding knife is cheaper and may have better functionality for multi-purpose and portability reasons, the blade is too small and has a high risk of snapping along the neck which can result in serious injury.

 Seriously… go for a full tang fixed blade if you want to baton wood.
 A folding knife is most likely going to break or chip.
-Bolts, screws, and other pieces can go flying off especially if it’s a lesser quality folding knife.
-Even high quality folding knives will take a beating and you are severely reducing the durability, functionality and the lifespan of your edc camping knife.
+Bolts, screws, and other pieces can go flying off, especially if it’s a lesser-quality folding knife.
+Even high-quality folding knives will take a beating and you are severely reducing the durability, functionality, and lifespan of your EDC camping knife.

 How Big Should The Blade Be?

 The blade (not including the handle) should be at least 7 inches.
 Small logs or firewood are generally ~5 inches in diameter, so your blade needs to be long enough to extend a few inches more than the diameter of the wood.